 In the past, C.H.
 Robinson blogged extensively about the transportation freight market and what factors influence it.
-Here are some of the most recent topics we’ve published related to changing market conditions:
+Here is one of the most recent topics we’ve published related to changing market conditions:

 Freight rates are certainly one of the primary drivers of successful transportation budgets, which can be kept lower through a variety of best practices.
 Because rates can be complex, it’s best to work with logistics experts to determine which best practices are right for your organization.
 C.H.
 Robinson has extensive capabilities in this area.
 Contact us today for help with rates management.

 3. Account for diesel prices

 With the near universal adoption of some type of fuel surcharge program, the price of diesel has a tremendous impact on overall transportation budgets.
 Since nearly everyone uses the widely trusted Energy Information Agency published averages, which are updated every Monday to adjust fuel surcharges, many in transportation view fuel as a factor that cannot be influenced by operational strategies.